-Background: Intestinal inflammation and epithelial injury are the leading actors of inflammatory bowel disease (IBD), causing an excessive pro-inflammatory cytokines expression such as TTNF-?.
+Background: Intestinal inflammation and epithelial injury are the leading actors of inflammatory bowel disease (IBD), causing an excessive expression of pro-inflammatory cytokines such as TNF-?.
 Also, target genes of NOTCH signaling are involved in the regulation of intestinal homeostasis.
-Previous studies demonstrated that TNF-? increases in ulcerative colitis (UC) patients but the relationship between TNF-? and NOTCH signaling pathway in UC etiopathology needs to further study.
+Previous studies have demonstrated that TNF-? increases in ulcerative colitis (UC) patients, but the relationship between TNF-? and NOTCH signaling pathway in UC etiopathology needs further study.

-Methods: Twelve active UC patients and twelve healthy controls were enrolled into this study.
-RNA was extracted and the mRNA expression levels of TNF-?, NOTCH1 and HES1 were examined using real-time PCR analyses.
-Moreover, transcriptome data deposited in Gene Expression Omnibus (GEO) database were analyzed to detect the differential expression of TNF superfamily and NOTCH1gene in IBD patients.
+Methods: Twelve active UC patients and twelve healthy controls were enrolled in this study.
+RNA was extracted and the mRNA expression levels of TNF-?, NOTCH1, and HES1 were examined using real-time PCR analyses.
+Further, transcriptome data deposited in Gene Expression Omnibus (GEO) database were analyzed to detect the differential expression of TNF superfamily and NOTCH1 gene in IBD patients.
 Finally, the interaction of TNF-? and NOTCH signaling was obtained from The SIGnaling Network Open Resource 2.0 (SIGNOR 2.0) database.

-Results: The transcription level of TNF-?, NOTCH1 and HES1 genes were significantly increased in UC patients compared with control (p < 0.05).
+Results: The transcription levels of TNF-?, NOTCH1, and HES1 genes were significantly elevated in UC patients compared with control (p < 0.05).
 In addition, GEO results confirmed our expression results.
-SIGNOR analysis showed TNF-? interacts with NOTCH signaling components.
+SIGNOR analysis showed that TNF-? interacts with NOTCH signaling components.

-Conclusion: Based on our data, we showed that NOTCH1 and HES1 in co-operation of TNF-?, may play an important role in pathogenesis of UC.
-The members of NOTCH signaling pathway can be ideal candidates to target therapy of IBD.
+Conclusion: Based on our data, we observed that NOTCH1 and HES1 in co-operation of TNF-?, may play an important role in pathogenesis of UC.
+The members of NOTCH signaling pathway can be ideal candidates to target the therapy of IBD.

 Okamoto R, Watanabe M. Role of epithelial cells in the pathogenesis and treatment of inflammatory bowel disease.
 Journal of gastroenterology.
 2016;51(1):11-21.